Ed Vaizey: Member of Parliament

 In 2002, Vaizey was selected by Wantage Conservative Association to be its candidate for the 2005 general election to succeed the sitting MP, Robert Jackson, who subsequently crossed the floor to Labour.
 Vaizey won a two-thirds majority in the final ballot of members and was elected as MP in that election, receiving 22,394 votes.
 His majority was 8,017 over the Liberal Democrats; this represented 43% of the voters and a 1.9% swing from the Liberal Democrats to the Conservatives.

 When first elected to the House of Commons, Vaizey became a member of the Standing Committee on the Consumer Credit Bill.
 Before being appointed to the Opposition frontbench he was a member of the Modernisation and Environmental Audit Select Committees and was Deputy Chairman of the Conservative's Globalisation and Global Poverty Policy Group.

 In November 2006, Vaizey was appointed to the Conservative frontbench as a Shadow Minister for Culture, overseeing Arts and Broadcasting policy.

+In 2009, Ed Vaizey was reported to have claimed expenses for high-end furniture initially delivered to his London home, but intended for his constituency residence in Wantage.
+He later repaid the costs, acknowledging that some items were of higher quality than necessary, and stated he had not made similar claims before or since.

 In the 2010 general election he received a vote of 29,284, which was 52% of the votes cast, winning an increased majority of 13,457.
 While the Conservative Party was in negotiations with the Lib Dems in the days after 6 May 2010, Vaizey was appearing regularly on television putting forward the Conservative viewpoint.
 In the 2015 general election Vaizey increased his majority to 21,749.
 In the 2017 general election Vaizey's majority was reduced but his share of the vote increased to 54.2%.

 Vaizey was one of the group of 21 MPs who had the Conservative Whip removed in September 2019, sitting as an independent politician until having the whip restored on 29 October 2019.
 On 6 November 2019 Vaizey announced his decision not to stand for re-election in the 2019 general election.